Skip to main content Skip to footer

 Get started

 monday.com is a powerful platform for every aspect of project management, including stakeholder mapping.
-To simplify this essential task, use the stakeholder register template to understand exactly who owns which part of your project by identifying the people, groups, and organizations involved.
+To simplify this essential task, use the stakeholder register template to identify exactly who owns which parts of your project by listing the people, groups, and organizations involved.
 Here are the features we know you’ll love:

 Stakeholder register cards available in monday.com